T4KUUY4/Voron-Kit-Lookouts/Fysetc/ReadMe.md

 2. Unnamed Bed Heater
 <br>
 <br>
-3. PL08N Normally open Probe should be normally closed...
+3. PL08N Probe is NO (normally open) but should be NC (Normally closed)